telerik/kendo-ui-core/docs/intro/installation/npm.md

 npm install --save git+https://johndoe%40example.com:johndoe%231@bower.telerik.com/npm-kendo-ui.git
 ```

 Optionally, specify a version.
-The first available one is _2016.2.607 (2016 Q2 SP1)_.
+The first available is the **2016.2.607 (2016 Q2 SP1)** one.

 ## Credentials

+To avoid embedding the credentials in the URL, you can preserve them for a future reference.

-### Storage Options
+### Choose Storage Options

-**Option 1** To avoid embedding the credentials in the URL, cache them.
-The easiest way to do that is to store them as plain text in a [.netrc file](http://www.mavetju.org/unix/netrc.php).
+**Option 1** Cache your credentials by storing them as plain text in a [.netrc file](http://www.mavetju.org/unix/netrc.php).

 **Option 2** Store your credentials by using the Git credential helpers.
-For detailed information on how to do this, refer to Stack Overflow and [follow the discussion](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github).
+For detailed information on how to do this, refer to Stack Overflow and follow the discussion on [skipping the password typing](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github).

 ### Store on Windows